 Best practice examples, sharing of knowledge and networking feature heavily in the desired support on European level.
 Additional needs could be identified in terms of countries with limited or no dual career structures (particularly in Eastern Europe).

 The investigation of STARTING 11 serves as the basis for the upcoming creation phase 1.
-In its course, our 4 expert groups (management, framework, dual career counselling and communication) will take the gathered results and try to transform them into practical tools that have the potential to create true impact for dual career implementation in Europe.
+In its course, our expert groups (Manage, Train and Counsel) will take the gathered results and try to transform them into practical tools that have the potential to create true impact for dual career implementation in Europe.